whitesmith/rubycritic/README.md

   ![RubyCritic file code screenshot](http://i.imgur.com/RNzXewk.png)

-5. It uses your source control system (only Git is supported for now) to compare your currently uncommitted changes with your last commit.
+5. It uses your source control system (only Git, Mercurial and Perforce are currently supported) to compare your currently uncommitted changes with your last commit.

   **Warning**: If your code is not as you expect it to be after running RubyCritic, please check your source control system stash.